 While it lacks the infinite banding of ReaEQ, the fact that it has these premade profiles was a godsend for getting it tuned quickly to an acceptable level.
 It is undoubtedly at a “good enough” level for most individuals looking to add an EQ to their audio.

-If you’re curious about what EQ VST I use now, Take a look at Ozone Elements 9.
-That one is definitely not free, though.
-I got that one out of a promotion they ran for the work from home movement that came from Covid-19.
+If you’re curious about what EQ VST I use now, that is Ozone Elements 9.
+While it is definitely not free normally, I did get it for free during the Covid-19 Pandemic from a promotion they ran for the work-from-home movement.

 This VST plugin is the final piece of the puzzle you would need to tune your microphone.
 As stated earlier, the purpose of a compressor is to prevent those nasty peaks and clips of your audio.
 The second you clip, the quality of the audio signal is heavily distorted.

 MCompressor’s ability to do this job is fantastic, and it maintains the ease of use that I’ve grown to associate Melda Productions with.
 I recommend trying the sing 2 preset, as it is an excellent starting point, at least for my particular voice.
-Maybe it will work for yours, maybe it won’t.
-But, that’s the beauty of having these presets to work from.
+Maybe it will work for you, or maybe it won’t.
+Either way, you’re sure to find a preset that will work for your voice somewhere – keep trying them out!

 Improving the quality of your audio using VST filters can only take you so far.
 There are many thousands of factors that go into acoustics that you need to manage.
 I’ve covered this subject in a fair amount of detail in my guide on room acoustics treatment, so if you’re interested in taking things a step further, that is a good place to start.
 There are also several hardware options that accomplish the same task in a more efficient and user-friendly way, such as the DBX 286s.
 However, these options tend to be rather expensive.